 The science is clear: Our planet is warming quickly with grave and global consequences, requiring bold action, transparency, and accountability.
 To address the climate crisis, Medtronic has set an ambition to achieve net zero carbon emissions by fiscal year (FY) 2045 across its operations and value chain (scopes 1, 2, and 3).
 Achieving net zero carbon emissions will be no easy feat, but the environmental and health benefits justify the effort.

 Caring for our planet makes good business sense, meets the expectations of our employees, and is the right thing to do.
 By embracing sustainability, companies create healthier workplaces, plan thoughtful development, improve risk management, and save costs.
-Over the past two years, we reduced our operational carbon emissions intensity 35% compared to a FY20 baseline and on track to meet our goal of 50% by FY25.
-We also set a goal of becoming carbon neutral in our operations by FY30.
+In FY23 we reduced our GHG emissions intensity by 35% relative to a FY20 baseline and are on track to meet our goal of 50% by FY25.

 Cogeneration, also known as combined heat and power, merges the production of usable heat and electricity into a single process that can substantially reduce carbon emissions and energy costs.
 Recently, we installed a new cogeneration unit at our Mirandola, Italy, facility.
 The new unit will produce about 7.5 million kilowatt-hours per year, reducing the facility’s reliance on the local power grid and shrinking the site´s carbon footprint by more than 30%.